myersem2/PHPCore/docs/classes/request.rst

    Get request agent capabilities

-   Attempts to determine the capabilities of the user's browser, by looking up the browser's information in the browscap.ini file.
+   Attempts to determine the capabilities of the user's browser by looking up the browser's information in the browscap.ini file.
 Then returns the capability by the given **$key**.

-   If $key is not passed the entire capabilities object will be returned.
+   If **$key** is not passed the entire capabilities object will be returned.

    .. note::
       Returns **NULL** if get_browser() fails or requested capability is unknown.